theomeritp/blop-docs/terms-of-service.md

 The Bot is provided for moderation, utility, and entertainment purposes.

-Abuse of the Bot (e.g., spamming commands, attempting to exploit features) may result in a ban from using the Bot.
+Abuse of the Bot (e.g., spamming commands, attempting to exploit features) is strictly against the terms of service and is not allowed.

 2. Availability
 The Bot is provided "as-is" with no guarantees of uptime or support.